 The Onewheel GT S-Series Rally XL is Future Motion’s most powerful, stable, and comfortable board yet, featuring a larger frame, upgraded battery, and improved ride quality.
 Priced at $3,500, it excels on trails and inclines, offering unmatched control for experienced riders.
 While expensive, it’s an unparalleled option for those seeking the ultimate Onewheel experience.

 The Segway E3 Pro is a lightweight, affordable commuter scooter packed with modern features—elastomer suspension, Apple Find My, customizable lighting, and turn signals—all at just 40 pounds.
-With a sleek design, refined ride comfort, and robust tech, it’s a standout choice under $600, ideal for new riders and daily commuters, though range and water resistance could improve.
+With a sleek design, refined ride comfort, and robust tech, it’s a standout choice under $700, ideal for new riders and daily commuters.
+For Segway's next scooter, definite improvements would be range and water resistance.

 The Aventon Aventure 3 is a versatile, tech-savvy fat tire ebike designed for riders who want comfort, performance, and safety without the hefty price tag.
 With features like GPS tracking, torque/cadence sensor options, custom ride settings, and a robust build, it’s ideal for all-season use, bigger riders, and those valuing peace of mind and style.